mjt-books/python-book/chapters/chapter-1.md

 - Most high-level ops automatically pick the right kernels.
 - You control placement via configuration or simple APIs.

 Throughout the rest of the book, we’ll treat these GPU-aware libraries as the primary interface to accelerators.
-Later chapters will dig into performance details, but this chapter’s goal is for “put this on the GPU and run it there” to feel like a normal, everyday part of your Python workflow.
+Later chapters will dig into performance details, but this chapter’s goal is for “put this on the GPU and run it there” to feel like a normal, everyday part of your Python workflow, not a special-case activity.
+When you reach later hardware-specific chapters, you should be able to mentally substitute your preferred framework into the patterns shown here.

 ## Hardware primer: CPUs, GPUs, TPUs, and edge devices